 role under the roles: section of the playbook

-Your build_fabric.yml file should already be populated from the previous section.
+Your fabric.yml file should already be populated from the previous section.
 With the file open, you only need to add the highlighted line, which should be line number 13

 in your file.
 You can do this by highlighting the text in the lab guide and copying then pasting in your file or typing the line in your file.
 After one of those actions, press the